plantoncloud/ghw-deploy-nodejs-microservice/README.md

 4. **Login to Planton Cloud:** Uses your provided Planton Cloud credentials to authenticate your session.

-5. **Setup Golang:** Configures the Golang environment necessary for building the application.
-Uses version '1.20.0'.
+5. **Setup NodeJS:** Configures the NodeJS environment necessary for building the application.

-6. **Setup Git SSH:** Sets up Git SSH keys using your provided Artifact Store ID on Planton Cloud, to authenticate to your Git server.
+6. **Setup NPM Credentials:** Sets up NPM Credentials.

 7. **Build with Make:** Executes the Make build for your application.